-9 Steps To Cleaning Your Pond Back To Beautiful
+9 Steps On How To Clean A Koi Pond Back To Beautiful

 Would you agree that your pond is one of the most beautiful parts of your home?

 The water can be so crystal clear you can count the rocks on the bottom.
 Aquatic plants can bring splashes of color, like with green lily pads and pink lotus flowers.

 But something this beautiful has to have a catch.
 The catch for koi ponds is that, if left unattended for too long, they can get mucky:

 Debris clogs the filters

 Ponds with even one of these symptoms can quickly become an eyesore.